 - When frequent erection, dismantling, and transportation of equipment is required

-If you decide that you will be lifting more than 2 tonnes at perhaps 30 metres your project could take more than 20 weeks, then a larger tower crane will suit your needs and depending on the crane and with the right lifting capacity you may opt for a Saddle jib or flat-top crane or self erecting.
+If you decide that you will be lifting more than 2 tonnes at perhaps 30 metres and your project could take more than 5 months, then a larger tower crane will be more appropriate and depending on the crane, its positioning, and with the right lifting capacity you may opt for a Saddle jib or flat-top crane or self erecting.

 At Sparrow Crane Hire we will work with the client to ascertain from the client's drawings and detailed information in order to guide the client to the right solution for their project.
 With these details, it is possible to calculate the right crane for the job and therefore will then arrive at a more cost-effective crane selection.
 For instance, if there are several buildings surrounding the area if it is possible to crane the items over the lowest building then a smaller less costly crane can be used.

 In some cases, three-phase power might be needed.
 If this is the case it is more cost-effective to have this installed first before getting the crane situated on-site as obviously, your crane will stand idle while waiting for it to be installed.

 For this you may want to read through your options as to what you think will be most appropriate for your project.
 Find out more here.